Nine Simple Tips to Increase Your Online BookingsSeptember 23, 2014, Mia Steinberg

 4: Reward Self-Service

 It’s expensive to take bookings by email, phone, and fax; it uses up time that could go elsewhere, and can be frustrating for customers.
 Consider rewarding those customers who book online with a small discount or other freebee incentive, especially if they use the system instead of one of your old methods.
 Coupon codes are a fantastic way to track the source of a booking.
-For instance, mention a specific code on your voicemail, and another one in your emails; customers can type those in when they book inline, and you’ll be able to see just how many people have converted over—and how much time and money you’re saving in the process.
+For instance, mention a specific code on your voicemail, and another one in your emails; customers can type those in when they book online, and you’ll be able to see just how many people have converted over—and how much time and money you’re saving in the process.

 5: Update Email Signatures, Flyers, and Business Cards